syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Appearance.md

 ### Outside the Chart Area

 Use the [BackInterior](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartControl~BackInterior.html) property of the chart to customize the background of the chart that is outside the chart area.
 This is usually where the legend and the chart title get rendered.
-By default it is set to White color.
+By default, it is set to White color.

 {% tabs %}